 WALRingReader. - Apply the pending mutations to rebuild in-memory indexes and frame state.

-- Corrupted pending records are tolerated for position tracking; later valid records are still applied.
+- Tolerate corrupted pending records for position tracking; still apply later valid records.

 - Validate checksums on committed payloads.

-We test this path extensively with deliberate fault injection: manually appending uncommitted WAL records and then “crashing” before updating the header or footer, stomping individual header pages with zeros, corrupting checksums in pending records, and truncating the file at various points.
-In all recoverable cases the store either replays the pending work or correctly falls back to the last known good state.
-Unrecoverable corruption (bad magic, mismatched TOC hash on committed data, etc.) is rejected with a clear error instead of producing garbage.
+I test this path with deliberate fault injection: append uncommitted WAL records and crash before updating the header or footer, stomp individual header pages with zeros, corrupt checksums in pending records, truncate the file at random offsets.
+In recoverable cases the store either replays the pending work or falls back to the last known good state.
+Unrecoverable corruption (bad magic, mismatched TOC hash on committed data) fails with a clear error instead of garbage.

-The recovery contract is explicit.
-The WAL ring plus the dual header pages plus the footer scanner produce a deterministic state after a hard kill.
-The access pattern (append-heavy, occasional correction via supersede, frequent hybrid queries) drove every layout choice.
+The recovery contract is fixed.
+The WAL ring, dual header pages, and footer scanner produce a deterministic state after a hard kill.
+Append-heavy writes, occasional correction via supersede, and frequent hybrid queries shaped every layout choice.

 Every major piece is an actor: the low-level Wax coordinator in WaxCore, WaxSession, MemoryOrchestrator, FTS5SearchEngine, the vector engines, the embedding memoizer.

-Actors give isolation.
-The hard part is I/O. Blocking POSIX calls on the actor thread pool would starve everything else.
-So there is a BlockingIOExecutor that owns a dedicated concurrent DispatchQueue.
-Reads run concurrently through it.
+Actors isolate state.
+The hard part is I/O. Blocking POSIX calls on the actor thread pool starve everything else, so a BlockingIOExecutor owns a dedicated concurrent DispatchQueue.
+Reads run concurrent through it.
 Writes go through a barrier.
-All file operations (FDFile, pread/pwrite/fsync) are funneled there.
+All file operations (FDFile, pread/pwrite/fsync) funnel there.

 On top of that sit purpose-built locks: AsyncReadWriteLock (actor + continuations, writer priority), ReadWriteLock (pthread for hot paths where async overhead hurts), AsyncMutex, UnfairLock, and FileLock (flock advisory with upgrade/downgrade for cross-process safety).

-A writer lease (acquired with policy .fail, .wait, or .timeout) serializes logical mutations.
+A writer lease (.fail, .wait, or .timeout) serializes logical mutations.
 Multiple readers are allowed.
-The lease is what lets you have a long-running recall while another task is ingesting in the background, without two writers colliding inside the WAL and TOC.
+The lease is what lets a long-running recall overlap background ingest without two writers colliding inside the WAL and TOC.

-A frame is the universal durable unit.
-When you remember text, it gets chunked (default 400 tokens with 40-token overlap using the pinned BPE tokenizer), optionally embedded, written as one or more frames with parent/child links, indexed in FTS5 and the vector engine, and committed in batches.
+A frame is the durable unit. remember chunks text (default 400 tokens with 40-token overlap using the pinned BPE tokenizer), embeds when configured, writes one or more frames with parent/child links, indexes them in FTS5 and the vector engine, and commits in batches.

-Supersede lets you correct earlier knowledge without losing history.
+Supersede corrects earlier knowledge without losing history.
 Frame A can point to frame B as its replacement.
-Timeline queries and most recall paths exclude superseded frames unless you ask explicitly.
+Timeline queries and most recall paths exclude superseded frames unless you ask.

 Content dedup is content-addressed at the document level via ContentHasher (SHA-256 of canonical form) plus embedding identity and chunk count, stored in metadata under wax.content.hash.
-The orchestrator exposes rememberDedupProbe so a partial ingest can be retried without re-chunking or re-embedding the parts that already landed.
+The orchestrator exposes rememberDedupProbe so a partial ingest can retry without re-chunking or re-embedding the parts that already landed.

 Search has four lanes: BM25 (FTS5), vector (Accelerate or MetalANNS), structured facts, and pure timeline fallback.

 A small offline RuleBasedQueryClassifier looks at surface cues (“when”, “recent”, “what is”, “how”, “why”) and picks a QueryType.
 That drives AdaptiveFusionConfig weights for reciprocal rank fusion.
-The fusion is rank-based with a k=60 constant, weighted per lane, then tie-broken deterministically by best rank then frame id.
+Fusion is rank-based with a k=60 constant, weighted per lane, then tie-broken by best rank then frame id.

-After fusion the pipeline applies optional reranking.
-Term overlap, entity coverage, date bonuses, and distractor penalties (words such as “tentative” or “draft” in the wrong context) adjust the order.
+After fusion the pipeline can rerank.
+Term overlap, entity coverage, date bonuses, and distractor penalties (words such as “tentative” or “draft” in the wrong context) adjust order.

-The token budget is applied inside the same orchestrator.
+The token budget lives in the same orchestrator.
 The top hit expands up to a cap.
 Tier-selected surrogates fill the rest: full text, gist, or an MMR sentence-extractive summary.
-The tier choice uses age, access statistics, and query specificity.
+Tier choice uses age, access statistics, and query specificity.

 Metadata and time predicates push down.
 Pending writes are visible on request.
 A caller can ask for frames tagged “meeting” after last Tuesday and receive only those results.

-Mem0 performs LLM fact extraction on each turn and writes the results into a vector store plus an optional Postgres graph.
-The extraction cost and the durability guarantees are those of the chosen backing stores.
-No single file contains both the raw transcript and the derived facts with a built-in replay path.
+Mem0 runs LLM fact extraction on each turn and writes the results into a vector store plus an optional Postgres graph.
+Extraction cost and durability follow whatever backing stores you pick.
+No single file holds the raw transcript and the derived facts with a built-in replay path.

 Zep (via Graphiti) stores bi-temporal facts and episodes in a graph engine such as Neo4j together with vector indexes.
-Both the graph and the vector store are external systems that must be deployed and administered.
+Both the graph and the vector store are external systems you deploy and administer.

-A .wax file carries the structured facts with their evidence pointers and the serialized vector index manifests.
-Opening the file on another machine replays the WAL from the committed sequence and reconstructs the in-memory indexes from the TOC.
+A .wax file carries structured facts with their evidence pointers and the serialized vector index manifests.
+Open it on another machine and the engine replays the WAL from the committed sequence and rebuilds in-memory indexes from the TOC.
 Most agent memory systems are not built around a single portable file with its own recovery protocol.

-A personal knowledge base stays in the Documents folder. iCloud or Git syncs the single file.
-A query for last month’s HNSW conclusion pulls the exact paragraph, the surrounding chunk, the bitemporal fact that recorded the conclusion date, and the source span that produced it.
+A personal knowledge base stays in Documents. iCloud or Git syncs the one file.
+A query for last month’s HNSW conclusion pulls the paragraph, the surrounding chunk, the bitemporal fact that recorded the conclusion date, and the source span that produced it.
 No service call.

 An iOS app bundles the orchestrator and the on-device embedder.
 The RAG path never leaves the device.
-The privacy surface for the memory component is the file the user already controls.
+The privacy surface for memory is the file the user already controls.

-The constraints were the point.
-Apple platforms from iOS 17 and macOS 14.
-Swift 6 actors.
-CoreML or Accelerate embedders.
-The engine had to match the hardware limits and the concurrency model where on-device inference was already the normal path.
+Platform constraints drove the design: iOS 17+, macOS 14+, Swift 6 actors, CoreML or Accelerate embedders.
+The engine had to match the hardware limits and the concurrency model of on-device inference.

-Every change is first written as a small, checksummed record:
+Every change lands first as a small, checksummed record:

 struct WALRecordHeader {